vishal84/gemini-enterprise-adk-mcp-auth/scenario_2/README.md

 3. Open the Gemini Enterprise application you registered the agent to in your web browser.

-4. From the main chat interface, navigate to **Agents** > **Code Snippet Agent**
+4. From the main chat interface, navigate to **Agents** > **User Info Agent**

 5. Run the same sample queries provided for testing locally.
+Upon your first interaction you will be challenged to log in with end user credentials.
 The output will look similar to the below image:

 ![Gemini Enterprise UI](./img/gemini_enterprise_uia.png)